Subscribe Today & Receive 15% Off

 Reishi

-Another mushroom for inflammation is Reishi or Ganoderma lucidum.
-It has antioxidants and other anti-inflammatory components, and studies(6) have also shown Reishi helps alleviate asthma symptoms.
+Another medicinal mushroom that has anti-inflammatory potential is Reishi or Ganoderma lucidum.
+It has antioxidants and other anti-inflammatory components, and studies(8) have also shown Reishi helps alleviate asthma symptoms.

 Fights Bowel Inflammation